azureautomation/vso-agent-tasks/Tasks/StartAzureAutomationRunbook/README.md

 - **Runbook Name** The name runbook in the Automation account to start.

-- **Runbook Parameters** An optional list of parameters to pass to the runbook.
+- **Runbook Parameters** An optional json parameters file to pass to the runbook.

 ## Instructions